handmadecode/quill/README.md

 * `ignoreUsings` - if this boolean is true, *using* directives in C# will be ignored in the analysis.
 Default is false.

-* `reports` - a `ReportContainer` holding the reports created by the task, see below.
+* `reports` - a nested property holding the reports created by the task, see below.

 ### Reports